MysteryCoder456/KungFitGame/README.md

 1. Download [Godot Engine](https://godotengine.org/) and open the `project.godot` file from Godot.
 2. Click the play button in the top-right corner, or press `CTRL + B` or `CMD + B` on MacOS.

+## Controls

+- On desktop, use WASD to move, O to stick attack, and P to kick attack.
+- On mobile, on-screen controls are present.